 How did you get into pattern making and publishing?
 Was it a plan, or did you just fall into it?

 I’ve wanted to design and publish my own patterns for about twenty years.
 It wasn’t until I left “Corporate America” and started my own company that I have been able to pursue that dream.

 Publishing my own patterns brings together many of the skill sets I developed over my career.
-I published a business directory for a number of years, I’ve managed quality systems, documentation and technical training for a multi-national company and I’ve been a quilter / sewer for most of my life.
+I published a business directory for several years, I’ve managed quality systems, documentation and technical training for a couple of multi-national companies, and I’ve been a quilter/sewer for most of my life.
 Those professional experiences and the quilt shop I opened in 2011 gave me the perfect platform for writing and illustrating my own quilting patterns.